Skip to content

 How to build muscles with vegan, plant based diet

-You've probably ended up here because you're interested in vegan muscle building interested!
-But is it even possible to become stronger and more muscular on a plant-based diet?
-For many people this seems unthinkable, as many Prejudices surrounding the vegan diet, the vegetable and so protein-rich diet exist.
-For example, the image of the pale, thin vegan, as a prominent cliché.
+You probably ended up here because you are interested in vegan muscle building interested!
+But is it even possible to become stronger and more muscular with a plant-based diet?
+For many people this seems unthinkable, since many Prejudices around the vegan diet, the vegetable and so protein-rich diet exist.
+For example, the image of the pale skinny vegan, as a prominent cliché.

-The answer is yes, of course!
-Even as a vegan, you generally consume enough protein to build muscle without meat, eggs and cow's milk.
+The answer is of course yes!
+Even as a vegan, you usually consume enough protein to build muscle without meat, eggs and cow's milk.

 But what do I need to consider when eating a plant-based diet to build muscle?
 Which nutrients are particularly important during intensive training?
 What do vegan athletes eat?
 Which foods or supplements contain the most important micronutrients for muscle building?
 Questions upon questions.

-In this post you will find all the answers, as well as some living examples, the general benefits of vegan nutrition, information on muscle building nutrition with tips for micro and macronutrients and other advice that will help you build muscle vegan.
+In this post you'll find all the answers, as well as some living examples, the general benefits of vegan diets, information on muscle building nutrition with tips for micro and macro nutrients, and other advice that will help you build muscle vegan.

 1. Examples